-2. Respondent did receive an OI of program benefits in the amount of \$ from the FAP program.
+2. Respondent received an OI of program benefits in the amount of \$ from the FAP program.

-The Department is ORDERED to initiate recoupment procedures for the amount of \$2,913 in accordance with Department policy.
+The Department is ORDERED to initiate recoupment procedures for the amount of in accordance with Department policy.

 It is FURTHER ORDERED that Respondent be disqualified from FAP in accordance with Department policy.